BEbillionaireUSD/BEbillionaireUSD.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-💡 Cheryl Lee has extensive experience designing DL models and is currently researching how to automate operations in large-scale software systems, requiring similar skills as AI for finance.
+💡 Cheryl Lee has extensive experience designing Deep Learning models and is currently researching how to automate operations and testing in large-scale software systems.

 💻 Cheryl possesses proficient statistical, data analytics, and coding skills (python) developed through various relevant internships and research projects.
-She has published three papers in top conferences.
+She has published four papers in top conferences.

 <!-- ☀️ **Cheryl is actively looking for internships concerning FinTech or quantitative finance based on ML/DL.** -->